-5. The choice of the appropriate instrument depends in general on three main factors: (i) the expected time needed to establish a stable and sustainable macroeconomic position as defined above; i.e., the duration of adjustment and balance of payments needs, (ii) the conditionality standard of Fund support, and (iii) the nature of the balance of payments need.
+4. The choice of the appropriate instrument depends in general on three main factors: (i) the expected time needed to establish a stable and sustainable macroeconomic position as defined above; i.e., the duration of adjustment and balance of payments needs, (ii) the conditionality standard of Fund support, and (iii) the nature of the balance of payments need.

-• Duration of adjustment and balance of payments needs: The time needed to achieve, through a combination of economic adjustment and external financing, a stable and sustainable macroeconomic position as defined above varies across LICs.
+Duration of adjustment and balance of payments needs: The time needed to achieve, through a combination of economic adjustment and external financing, a stable and sustainable macroeconomic position as defined above varies across LICs.
 A country that has already achieved a stable and sustainable macroeconomic position would, by definition, not need to adjust its macroeconomic policy mix or seek additional external financing.
-At the other end of the spectrum, in a country with a so-called protracted balance of payments problem, the resolution of underlying macroeconomic position would be expected to establish a stable and sustainable macroeconomic position would be expected to extend over normally three years or more, and in any case more than two years.8 In a country with a so-called short-term balance of payments need9 the resolution of macroeconomic imbalances needed to establish a stable and sustainable macroeconomic position would be expected to extend over normally three years or more, and in any case more than two years.8 In a country with a so-called short-term balance of payments need9 the resolution of macroeconomic imbalances needed to establish a stable and sustainable macroeconomic position would be expected to establish a stable and sustainable macroeconomic imbalances needed to establish a stable and sustainable macroeconomic imbalances needed to establish a stable and sustainable macroeconomic imbalances needed to establish a stable and sustainable macroeconomic imbalances needed to establish a stable and sustainable macroeconomic imbalances needed to establish a stable and sustainable macroeconomic imbalances needed to establish a stable and sustainable macroeconomic position would be expected to establish a stable and sustainable macroeconomic position would be expected to establish a stable and sustainable macroeconomic position would be expected to establish a stable and sustainable macroeconomic position would be expected to establish a stable and sustainable macroeconomic
+At the other end of the spectrum, in a country with a so-called protracted balance of payments problem, the resolution of underlying macroeconomic imbalances needed to establish a stable and sustainable macroeconomic position would be expected to extend over normally three years or more, and in any case more than two years.9 In a country with a so-called short-term balance of payments need10 the resolution of macroeconomic imbalances needed to establish a stable and sustainable macroeconomic position would be expected to extend over normally two years or less, and in any case less than three years.11